Last Updated: March 2026

 Planning a Trip to Both Europe and the US

-If you’re planning a transatlantic itinerary that includes both European and American stops, here’s what you need to know:
+If your itinerary includes both European and American stops, here’s what to know:

 Will the ETIAS Experience Be Like ESTA?